Financial-Times/n-test/README.md

 To run a test suite for a type of FT subscriber, add a `user` property to the suite and it will set the session tokens for that type of user before running the tests in that suite.

 For the test to get the user session tokens from [`next-test-sessions-lambda`](http://github.com/financial-times/next-test-sessions-lambda), it needs to rewrite the URL being tested to an ft.com host.
-The orginal URL is set in the `FT-Test-Host` header, which tells `next-router` to proxy the test URL rather than production.
+The original URL is set in the `FT-Test-Host` header, which tells `next-router` to proxy the test URL rather than production.

 The test ouput will display the original URL.